ogunlao/ogunlao.github.io/projects.md

 </td>
 <td></td>
 <td markdown="1">
-**Comparing Yoruba and French Speech Models in Low-Resource Settings**
+**Comparing Yoruba and French Speech Speech Models in Low-Resource Settings**
 - CPC models is trained on 1 hour of yoruba and french audio with labels
 - Pretrained CPC model from Facebook CPC_audio library is then finetuned on 1hr of data.
 - Details of the project can be found on my [github repo](https://github.com/ogunlao/yoruba_speech_project/tree/master/project)